 Turn over facing towards you and place the zipper on top of the body right sides together starting from your left with the zipper’s open side.
 Pin in a few places.

 Make one seam along the zipper.
 When I sew 5mm zippers I prefer to use the zipper foot for the machine.
 It stops the foot jumping off the track.
-Remove pins just before they get under the foot.

 Fold the zipper to the right position as on the picture above and sew along with a nice straight stitch leaving about 0,75-1cm from the zipper teeth.